dhanasekars/Daily-Python-Practise/README.md

 ## Sep 2022

-From basic logical solving I increase complexity level a bit higher
+From basic logical problems I increased complexity level.

 ## Oct 2022

-Focus in Oct 2022 was to attempt pythonic solutions like list comprehensions etc., To have detailed comments.
+Focus for Oct 2022 was pythonic solutions like list comprehensions etc., To have detailed comments.
 Apply PEP8
 ## Nov 2022

-Started writing unit tests.
+Have unit tests.
 On Nov 10th got an idea of using OOP along with unit tests.

 ## Plan for Dec 2022